My 3 favorite pieces of advice for new moms

 1. Don’t feel like you have to savor every single moment.

-When people see a parent with a newborn, they often say somthing like, “Savor every single moment; they’re only babies for a short time!”
+When people see a parent with a newborn, they often say something like, “Savor every single moment; they’re only babies for a short time!”
 While that’s true, some moments you don’t want to savor: middle-of-the-night-wakeups, fussy babies that can’t seem to be calmed and appalling diaper explosions, to name a few.
 Instead of thinking that you’re not being a perfect mom for appreciating every moment, take just a little time each day to savor one thing.
 Maybe it’s a soft, happy sigh from a full, sleepy baby.
 Maybe it’s a teeny hand wrapped around your pinkie finger.
 Or maybe it’s that darn good meal that you got on the table during a perfectly timed newborn nap.
 Don’t stress about savoring every moment.
 Instead, spend a little time each day appreciating and savoring one thing.

 2. Give your body ample time get back to the way it was.